LisbonLisboaPortugal.com

 Where is the Estação do Oriente?

-Oriente station is to the northeast of Lisbon and is 2.5km from Lisbon airport and 7km from the Baixa district (the historic centre of Lisbon).
+Oriente station is located to the northeast of Lisbon, GPS 38.76891,-9.10002.
+This is 2.5km east of the airport and 7km from the Baixa district and the historic centre of Lisbon.

 The Estação do Oriente is the main intercity train station of Lisbon, and all express services depart or pass through here.
 This includes the Alfa Pendular high-speed intercity train services to the north of Portugal (Coimbra, Aveiro, Porto and Braga) or to the south (Faro, Tunes).

-A full list of intercity services, timetables and the purchasing of tickets can be made on the Comboios de Portugal (CP) website: https://www.cp.pt
+A full list of intercity services and timetables can be found on the Comboios de Portugal (CP) website, where you can also purchase tickets: https://www.cp.pt

-Lisbon has a second intercity train station, Santa Apolonia, and most (not all!) north/south services stop here also.
-This station is more convenient for visitors who are based in downtown Lisbon (Baixa, Alfama districts) as it is much closer.
+Lisbon has a second intercity train station, Santa Apolonia, and most (not all!) north/south services also stop here.
+This station is more convenient for visitors who are based in downtown Lisbon (Baixa and Alfama districts) as it is much closer.

-Related articles: Lisbon to the Algarve - Lisbon to Porto - Lisbon and Evora - Santa Apolonia
+Related articles: Lisbon to the Algarve - Lisbon to Porto - Lisbon to Evora

-There are two Suburban rail services departing from the Estação do Oriente; a northern route to the town of Azambuja and a westerly service to Sintra.
-The Azambuja line is of no interest to tourists, but Sintra is the best day trip from Lisbon and this rail service is recommended for visitors heading to Sintra from the airport.
+There are two suburban rail services departing from Oriente station - a northern route to the town of Azambuja and a westerly service to Sintra.
+The Azambuja line is of little interest to tourists, but the Sintra line is much more useful.
+Sintra is the best day trip from Lisbon, and the train is the recommended means of travel.

 www.cp.pt/StaticFiles/timetables/lisbon-urban-trains.pdf